+A Retailer or DNSP may issue a Life Support Request where they believe the other party may hold the life support information.

+(a) When responding to a Life Support Request the Recipient should provide the information currently assigned to that NMI, which should include current and future requirements-.

-- (a) A Retailer or DNSP may issue a Life Support Request where they believe the other party may hold the life support information. - (b) When responding to a Life Support Request the LifeSupportStatus of None should be provided when there are no current or future life support protections registered at the time of creation of the Life Support Notification response.
+Details of current and future requirements should be provided in the LifeSupportNotification (LSN) when the LSN is sent.
+If there are no current or future requirements then a LifeSupportStatus of 'None' should be provided when there are no current or future life support protections registered at the time of creation of when the Life Support Notification (LSN) response is sent.